 - 8. Click Apply.
 The company you just created appears in the List of Companies. - 9.
-Click OK to save your specification and to close the window. - 10.Continue to the next section.
+Click OK to save your specification and to close the window.

 Loading Data Store Information into the Knowledge Base

 Perform this procedure to map and load the definitions from your data stores into the XDB Knowledge Base.
 The information from your data stores will be mapped to your workspace.